csecht/opencv-contour-utility2/README.md

 Images that are too large to fit on the screen can have their display size adjusted with the `--scale` command line argument.
 All image processing is performed at the original image resolution.

-Image files provided in the `images` folder:
+Files provided as examples in the `images` folder:
 * sample1.jpg (pills, 800x600 692 kB),
 * sample2.jpg (shells, 1050x750, 438 kB),
 * sample3.jpg (rummikub, 4032x3024, 2.94 MB)